Muskan10Mehta/C_Project_Database_in_C/README.md

   <li>Make a user friendly design. </li></ol>
   </p>

-# Specifications
+# Specifications:
   <p>This program can perform basic CRUD (create, read, update, delete) operations.
-The aim is to make it efficient and easy to use </p>
+The aim is to make it efficient and easy to use.</p>

-# Design
+# Design:
   <p>
   <ol>
-  <li>two Structs for defining the table sturctures:
+  <li> Two Structs for defining the table sturctures:
     <ul>
       <li> Ticket Table: stores the information of all the tickets generated, it stores following information for each ticket
         <ol>